Your water account

 These charges are applicable to motels, hotels, non-strata titled units, caravan parks, licensed clubs, laundries, schools, hospitals, nursing homes, community swimming pools, shopping complexes, preschools, restaurants, service stations, factories, car wash facilities, medical centres and multiple occupancies.

 The sewer volumetric charging system consists of two components; an access charge and a usage charge.
+Refer to our fees and charges.

-The above figures are multiplied by a discharge factor.
+Access charges are multiplied by a discharge factor.
 This discharge factor is assessed on the percentage of water purchased from MidCoast Council discharged into the sewer.
 The factor depends on the nature of the business.

 Discharge factors can be obtained by contacting us on 1300 133 455.

-These charges are in addition to any trade waste charges which may apply.
+Usage charges are in addition to any trade waste charges which may apply.

 A special rate applies to some areas where new sewerage schemes have taken place - such as Crowdy Head, Pelican Bay and Barrington.